fwupd/fwupd/plugins/analogix-usbc/README.md

 ---------------

-The daemon will decompress the cabinet archive and extract a firmware blob in an unspecified binary file format.
-The binary file has a vendor-specific header that is used when flashing the image.
+The daemon will decompress the cabinet archive and extract a firmware blob in a Intel Hex file format.

 This plugin supports the following protocol ID: